copernicus-mogley/zkav.club/infrastructure/README.md

 ## Roadmap

 Zcash is the starting point.
-Over time, this hub will expand to include:
+Over time, this project will expand to include:

 * Additional community media implementations (beyond PeerTube)
 * Publishing playbooks and templates